 What is a cowboy shot?

-- To remain close enough to register emotion.
+- While remaining close enough to register emotion

-- To show critical action that takes place near the hip.
+- And to show critical action that takes place near the hip

 There is quite a bit of psychology behind the cowboy shot because it places the most vulnerable portions of the human body in the frame.